atlassian/react-beautiful-dnd/README.md

 ### Starting a drag

-A user can start a drag by:

-1. Holding their finger 👇 on an element for a small period of time 🕑 (long press); OR
+A user can start a drag by holding their finger 👇 on an element for a small period of time 🕑 (long press)
-2. Moving an element beyond a small distance threshold

 ### Understanding intention: tap, force press, scroll and drag